Mitch Kapor: Lotus

-Under founder and CEO Mitch Kapor, Lotus was a company with few rules and fewer internal bureaucratic barriers....
+Under founder and CEO Mitch Kapor, Lotus was a company with few rules and fewer internal bureaucratic barriers...
 Kapor decided that he was no longer suited to running a company, and [in 1986] he replaced himself with Jim Manzi.

 Digital rights activism

-Kapor was extensively involved in initiatives that created the modern Internet.
-He co-founded the Electronic Frontier Foundation in 1990 and served as its chairman until 1994.
+Kapor co-founded the Electronic Frontier Foundation in 1990 and was its chairman until 1994.
 EFF defends civil liberties in the digital world and works to ensure that rights and freedoms are enhanced and protected as the use of technology grows.

 Kapor attended the first Wikimania in 2005.

 Investments

-Kapor was the founding investor in UUNET, one of the first, and the largest among, early Internet service providers; of Real Networks, the Internet's first streaming media company; and of Linden Lab, maker of the first successful virtual world, Second Life.
+Kapor was the founding investor in UUNET, one of the first, and the largest among, early Internet service providers; in RealNetworks, the Internet's first streaming media company; and in Linden Lab, maker of the first successful virtual world, Second Life.
 He was also founding chair of the Commercial Internet eXchange (CIX).

-In 2003, Kapor became the founding chair of the Mozilla Foundation, creator of the open source web browser Firefox.
+In 2003, he became the founding chair of the Mozilla Foundation, creator of the open source web browser Firefox.

-Kapor serves on the advisory board of the Sunlight Foundation.
-In May 2009, after founder Susan P. Crawford had joined the Obama administration, Kapor took over chairmanship of OneWebDay - the "Earth Day for the internet".
+He serves on the advisory board of the Sunlight Foundation.
+In May 2009, after founder Susan P. Crawford joined the Obama administration, Kapor took over chairmanship of OneWebDay—the "Earth Day for the internet".
 In 1996, the Computer History Museum named him a Museum Fellow "for his development of Lotus 1-2-3, the first major software application for the IBM PC".
 He founded the Mitchell Kapor Foundation to support his philanthropic interests in environmental health.

-As an active angel investor, Kapor participated in the initial rounds of Dropcam, Twilio, Asana, Cleanify, and Uber.
+As an active angel investor, Kapor participated in the initial rounds of Dropcam, Twilio, Asana, Cleanify and Uber.

 Kapor Center and Kapor Capital

-Kapor founded the Kapor Center in 2000 as an institution focused on tech inclusion and social impact.
+Kapor founded the Kapor Center for Social Impact (the KaporCenter) in 2000 as an institution focused on tech inclusion and social impact.
 The institution's mission is to invest in social and financial capital in vital non-profit organizations.

-As part of the Kapor Center, Kapor Capital is its venture capital arm.
-The venture capital firm has been investing since 2011.
-As of 2018, Kapor Capital has made over 160 investments, primarily in information technology seed stage startups, with a particular focus on diversity.
+A part of the Kapor Center, Kapor Capital is its venture capital arm, and has operated since 2011.
+As of 2018, it has made over 160 investments, primarily in information technology seed-stage startups, with a particular focus on diversity.

-Since 2016, the Kapor Center for Social Impact, Kapor Capital, and SMASH have been located in the Uptown neighborhood of Oakland, CA.
+Since 2016, the Kapor Center for Social Impact and Kapor Capital have been located in the Uptown neighborhood of Oakland.

 Diversity in technology

-In August 2015, Mitch and Freada announced they would invest $40 million over three years to accelerate their work to make the tech ecosystem more inclusive.
+In August 2015, Mitch and Freada Kapor announced they would invest $40 million over three years to accelerate their work to make the tech ecosystem more inclusive.

 In addition to his roles at Kapor Capital and Kapor Center, Mitch currently serves on the board of SMASH, whose mission is to enhance equal opportunity in education and the workplace, and sits on the advisory board of Generation Investment Management, a firm whose vision is to embed sustainability into the mainstream capital markets.
+Like the two Kapor namesake organizations, SMASH is also located in Uptown Oakland.